aws-samples/aws-securityhub-remediations/aws-auditmanager-securityhub/lab/index.md

 1. Navigate to the [AWS Audit Manager console](https://console.aws.amazon.com/auditmanager/home).
 From the left panel, select **Control library** and then select **Custom Control** on the right panel.
 You will see the list of custom controls that have been created for IAM and Networking monitoring related areas that span across the Security Hub compliance standards.
 ![](images/cft/12.PNG)

-2. From the left panel, select **Framework Library** and then select **Custom Framework** on the right pane to view the custom Audit Manager framework *Security Hub Custom Framework* that was provisioned by the solution
+2. From the left panel, select **Framework Library** and then select **Custom Framework** on the right pane to view the custom Audit Manager framework *Security Hub Custom Framework* that was provisioned by the solution.
 ![](images/cft/17.PNG)

 3. Select the custom framework from the previous step.
-Under the **Control** section, you will see that this framework incorporates custom Security Hub controls that you reviewed in the **Custom Control** tab from Step 1
+Under the **Control** section, you will see that this framework incorporates custom Security Hub controls that you reviewed in the **Custom Control** tab from Step 1.
 ![](images/cft/18.PNG)

 4. On the left hand panel, select **Assessments** and you will see that a custom assessment was provisioned by the solution.
-Select the custom assessment named **CustomSecurityHubAssessment** and view the custom controls that correspond to the NERC-CIP compliance standard
+Select the custom assessment named **CustomSecurityHubAssessment** and view the custom controls that correspond to the assessment.
 ![](images/cft/10.PNG)
 ![](images/cft/19.PNG)